windmaple/LLM_from_scratch.JAX/02.GPT2-pretraining/README.md

 This repository contains JAX code for pretraining a GPT2 model on Google TPUs.
 The notebook is adapted from the offical [miniGPT tutorial](https://docs.jaxstack.ai/en/latest/JAX_for_LLM_pretraining.html) and works on free-tier Colab, Kaggle and Cloud TPU (single board TPU v2 - v6e all work).

 Only GPT2 and GPT2 medium have been tested.
 Bigger variants will OOM on TPU v3.
-Dataset used is [OpenWebText](https://www.kaggle.com/datasets/windmaple/openwebtext-gpt2), same as [nanoGPT](https://github.com/karpathy/nanoGPT/) because I wanted to compare the final losses.

 <img width="600" alt="Screenshot 2025-02-25 at 09 59 00" src="GPT2.png" />